jtmoon79/coverlovin2/README.md

     This program attempts to create album cover image files for the passed DIRS.
-It does this several ways, searching for album cover image files already present in the directory.
-If not found, it attempts to figure out the Artist and Album for that directory then searches online services for an album cover image.
+It does this several ways, searching for album cover image files already present in the directory (-sl).
+If not found, it attempts to figure out the Artist and Album for that directory then searches online services for an album cover image (-sm or -sg).

     Directories are searched recursively.
 Any directory that contains one or more with file name extension .mp3 or .m4a or .mp4 or .flac or .ogg or .wma or .asf is presumed to be an album directory.
 Given a directory of such files, file